Cache Admin¶

 |---|---|---|

-| cachex | Full Support | django-cachex backends (ValkeyCache, RedisCache, etc.) with full access to all features including key listing, pattern search, TTL inspection, and all data type operations. |
+| cachex | Full Support | django-cachex backends (ValkeyCache, RedisCache, etc.) -- all features including key listing, pattern search, TTL inspection, and data type operations. |

-| wrapped | Wrapped Support | Django builtin backends (LocMemCache, DatabaseCache, etc.).
-Most features available through wrapper compatibility. |
+| wrapped | Wrapped Support | Django builtin backends (LocMemCache, DatabaseCache, etc.) -- most features available through wrapper compatibility. |

-| limited | Limited Support | Custom or unknown cache backends.
-Basic operations may work but key listing and advanced features may not be available. |
+| limited | Limited Support | Custom or unknown backends -- basic operations may work but key listing and advanced features may not be available. |

 Using Redis/Valkey?¶

-If you are using Django's builtin Redis backend (django.core.cache.backends.redis.RedisCache), consider switching to django-cachex's ValkeyCache or RedisCache backends for full admin functionality including:
+If you are using Django's builtin Redis backend (django.core.cache.backends.redis.RedisCache), consider switching to django-cachex's ValkeyCache or RedisCache backends for full admin functionality: key browsing, pattern search, TTL inspection, native data type support, and server statistics.
+See the quickstart guide for migration instructions.

 Views¶